This article originally appeared on The Wanderer.

 Zodiac and land excursions are an exciting part of every Arctic expedition, but being out in the elements means you’ll need to be ready for a turn in the weather too.
 It’s generally a good idea to wear a layer of thermals (t-shirt and pants), followed by a sweater and outdoor jacket.
 You’ll also be required to wear a life vest at all times, even when on land.
 Your backpack is then worn over your life vest.

-There’s no need to pack your own boots if you’re travelling with Peregrine Adventures.
+There’s no need to pack your own boots if you’re travelling with Intrepid.
 You’ll be given a pair of rubber boots to wear on expeditions at the start of your trip.
 It’s recommended that you wear thick socks to go with your boots.

 It’s also worth noting you won’t be allowed to participate in an expedition if you don’t have waterproof pants and jacket, so check and double check you have these packed before leaving home.